 As we are preparing our trip to Sri Lanka we read up on Buddhism and we also recall some of the impressive Buddhist sites in the world we have visited over the years.
-Particularly stuck in our mind are the Buddhist grotto complexes of China, which is why this post will be about our visit to the UNESCO-listed Buddhist Longmen grottoes near Luoyang in the Chinese province of Henan.
+Particularly stuck in our mind are the Buddhist grotto complexes of China, which is why this post will be about our visit to the UNESCO-listed Buddhist Longmen grottoes in Luoyang in the Chinese province of Henan.
 We travelled there on our overland trip along the Chinese Silk Road, after some modern Chinese life and of course classical sightseeing in Beijing and before continuing onto Xian with its famous Terracotta Warriors.

 During the course of the Chinese history Luoyang has several times been the capital town of the whole realm.
 Notably, Luoyang was the place where the first Buddhist temple in China was built in the 1st century AD: The „White Horse Temple“ – a sightseeing spot in its own.
 But the main tourist draw of Luoyang is 13 km south of the town: the Buddhist Longmen Grottoes.